Skip to content

 • How long does cocaine stay in your system is influenced by an individual’s metabolism.
 Your metabolism rate can influence the amount of time that cocaine or any drug remains in your system.

 • How long does crack cocaine stay in system?
-The amount of cocaine a person uses and how often they use it can impact how long the drug remains in their system.
+The amount of cocaine someone uses and how frequently they use it will influence how long Cocaine remains in the system.
 Cocaine and its metabolites may be detectable for longer periods in heavy users.

 • How long does cocaine stay in urine?
 Urine tests can typically detect traces of cocaine for up to 12-14 days after use.
 How long does cocaine stay in your system for chronic or heavy users?
 Cocaine can remain in the system for up to 30 days.

-• Since most individuals who use cocaine obtain it from illicit sources, there is no regulation of the purity of that cocaine.
-Thus, the actual dosage of cocaine that a person uses can vary greatly.
-Thus, How long does cocaine stay in your system depends on the amount of cocaine a person uses can.
+• As most people who abuse Cocaine get it from prohibited sources, no ordinance ensures the purity of the drug.
+Therefore, the exact dose of Cocaine that a person takes unwittingly can vary greatly.
+Hence, How long does cocaine stay in your system depends on the amount of Cocaine a person uses can.
 Heavy and frequent use affects how long it is in your body.

 Get Help.
 Get Better.
 Get Your Life Back.